autumnblue/Rhino-2/PROJECT_STRUCTURE.md

 ## Code conventions

-1. Props need to be distructed clearly:
+1. Props need to be distructed and put to clearly:

 ```js
 const Users = ({ users, onChooseUser }) => <div>